 Pegasus Golf & Sports Club is not just the newest face in town in terms of golf courses in New Zealand – it is literally a new town (of the same name), developing week by week.
 The golf course is the only significant layout to have been completed in New Zealand since The Hills in 2007, and opened on the 5th of December 2009.
 Within three months, Pegasus hosted its first national championship, the Pegasus New Zealand Women’s Open, which was won by England’s Laura Davies.
 Pegasus retained the event in 2011, which Australia’s Kristie Smith won.

-Pegasus also has a female architect, Kristine Kerr, who had previously worked with Gary Player before setting up her own company, Kura Design.
-She will also design the course for the new Christchurch Golf Resort, just 8 miles south of Pegasus, which is due to begin construction soon.
+Pegasus also has a female architect, Kristine Kerr, who had previously worked with Gary Player before setting up her own company, Kura Golf Course Design.
+She was also earmarked to design the course for a new Christchurch Golf Resort, just 8 miles south of Pegasus, but this facility has not been constructed.